charlierg20/tvengine/README.md

   }
 }
 ```
 "action" is required for both types. "message" and "responses" are required for ASK types.
 An END label will quit the game.
+A label called "start" **must** exist as this is where the engine starts looking.

 ## TVEngine Make
 Make is a separate program for easy, flowchart-like development of your TextVentures.
 It will be built into the TVE Development Kit.